hantsy/spring7-sandbox/docs/null-safety.md

-# Build a Null-safety Spring Boot Application
+# Building Null-Safety Spring Boot Applications

 Kotlin’s built-in null safety is a standout feature, helping developers avoid the dreaded `NullPointerException` by enforcing strict rules on variable assignments.
 While Java has historically lacked this level of native protection, progress is being made.
 A promising future lies ahead with the [JEP draft: Null-Restricted and Nullable Types (Preview)](https://openjdk.org/jeps/8303099), which aims to bring similar capabilities to the language.